-33 Disgorgement or restitution
+Disgorgement or restitution

-Are disgorgement or restitution claims insurable losses?
+33 Are disgorgement or restitution claims insurable losses?

 Disgorgement is not a concept of Irish law, but appears to encompass the concept of unjust enrichment.
 The doctrine of restitution also encompasses the concept of unjust enrichment, and is an equitable remedy recognised in Irish law.
-Restitutionary damages are recognised as a remedy for breach of contract, however, to date there have been very few awards of restitutionary damages by the Irish courts and the courts have not considered whether such damages are insurable.
-In circumstances where punitive or exemplary damages are insurable under Irish law, it would appear that restitutionary damages are insurable, although they are likely to be excluded from cover in circumstances where they are awarded to remedy an intentional act.
+Restitutionary damages are recognised as a remedy for breach of contract; however, to date there have been very few awards of restitutionary damages by courts and they have not considered whether such damages are insurable.
+In circumstances where punitive or exemplary damages are insurable under Irish law, it would appear that restitutionary damages are insurable, although they

-34 Definition of occurrence
+Definition of occurrence

-How do courts determine whether a single event resulting in multiple injuries or claims constitutes more than one occurrence under an insurance policy?
+34 How do courts determine whether a single event resulting in multiple injuries or claims constitutes more than one occurrence under an insurance policy?

 There are no reported Irish decisions on the interpretation of aggregation clauses in insurance contracts.
-There are a number of UK decisions that may be considered by the Irish courts to be persuasive in the absence of an Irish authority.
+There are a number of UK decisions that may be considered by courts to be persuasive in the absence of an Irish authority.
 However, the courts' analysis is fact specific and each case depends on the particular wording of the relevant clause, therefore the judgments are of limited value.

-The courts distinguish between 'any one event' clauses and 'one source or original cause' clauses.
-In essence, the words 'event', 'occurrence' or 'claim' describe what has happened, whereas the word 'cause' describes why something has happened.
+Courts distinguish between 'any one event' clauses and 'one source or original cause' clauses.
+In essence, 'event', 'occurrence' or 'claim' describe what has happened, whereas 'cause' describes why something has happened.

-The UK cases demonstrate that the courts will carefully examine the aggregation clause and will not hesitate to draw sharp distinctions between clauses which appear similar at a first glance.
+The UK cases demonstrate that the courts will carefully examine the aggregation clause and will not hesitate to draw sharp distinctions between clauses that appear similar at first glance.

-35 Rescission based on misstatements
+Rescission based on misstatements

-Under what circumstances can misstatements in the application be the basis for rescission?
+35 Under what circumstances can misstatements in the application be the basis for rescission?

-A 'basis of contract' clause is a declaration by the prospective insured warranting that all statements made in the proposal form are true and accurate and form the basis of the contract.
+A 'basis of contract' clause is a declaration by the prospective insured warranting that all statements made in the proposal form are true and accurate, and form the basis of the contract.
 The effect of such clause is to elevate those statements to the status of contractual warranties.
 As a result, misstatements in the proposal form may entitle the insurer to repudiate the contract without any reference to materiality.
-However, basis of the contract clauses are considered to be very draconian by the Irish courts and there is a judicial reluctance to enforce such clauses.
+However, basis of the contract clauses are considered to be very draconian by Irish courts and there is a judicial reluctance to enforce them.
 The Consumer Insurance Contracts Bill 2017 proposes to abolish basis of the contract clauses in consumer insurance policies.